Houghton and Sunderland South

-Houghton and Sunderland South (/'hoːtən/) is a constituency represented in the House of Commons of the UK Parliament since its creation in 2010 by Bridget Phillipson of the Labour Party.
+Houghton and Sunderland South (/'hoːtən/) is a constituency in Tyne and Wear represented in the House of Commons of the Parliament of the United Kingdom.
+Since its creation in 2010, the seat has been represented by Bridget Phillipson of the Labour Party, who currently serves as Secretary of State for Education under the government of Keir Starmer.

 In the 2010 and 2015 general elections, it was the first constituency to declare its result, continuing the record of its predecessor seat, Sunderland South, in the four general elections from 1992 to 2005.
 However, in the 2017 and 2019 general elections, it was beaten by Newcastle upon Tyne Central.
+It regained the position as first constituency to declare in the 2024 election, while Newcastle ruled itself out of being the first prior to the polling date for various reasons.

 Constituency profile

 Houghton and Sunderland South is a medium density inland area, partly situated on the south banks of the River Wear, which is mostly populated by people of working age, and a minority of the population living in rural villages.
 The majority of the population historically relied on coal mining, steelworks and shipbuilding from the mid-nineteenth to mid-twentieth centuries on Wearside, with Tyne and Wear at the forefront of some of the earliest Labour Party activity, and several of its earliest Members of Parliament.
-The largest opposition vote has come from the Conservative Party.